Steering Committee

 Task Team Leader for Gender and Groundwater, Brazil & Germany

-Bárbara Zambelli is a MSc student of Groundwater Management at the Technische Universität Bergakademie Freiberg (Germany).
-Before that, she studied Geological Engineering at Federal University of Ouro Preto (Brazil) and University College Cork (Ireland), with a focus in speleology.
+Bárbara Zambelli is a PhD candidate at Pisa University (Italy) doing a socio-hydrogeological assessment of microplastics contamination in groundwater.
+She holds a M.Sc. in Groundwater Management from the Technische Universität Bergakademie Freiberg (Germany) and B.Sc. in Geological Engineering at Federal University of Ouro Preto (Brazil) and University College Cork (Ireland).
 In the past few years, she has been involved with different science communications initiatives, being the co-founder of a_Ponte, a platform that aims to bridge geosciences and society, besides writing for Geology for Global Development’s Blog, hosted on EGU website.
-Bárbara is part of Geoethics organizations both in national and international levels (SBG-Geoética, IAPG).
-She is also involved in projects regarding gender and groundwater in Brazil (NUCAT/UNESCO), and about the inclusion of marginalised rural communities in Laos and Cambodia through sustainable groundwater access and use (IWMI).
+Bárbara is part of Geoethics organizations both in national and international levels.
+Also, she is involved in projects regarding gender and groundwater in Brazil (NUCAT/UNESCO), and about the inclusion of marginalised rural communities in Laos and Cambodia through sustainable groundwater access and use (IWMI).